• Skip to primary navigation

 • Satisfying: Chicken soup is hearty and protein-rich, making it a nourishing picnic lunch.

-• Customizable: Easily customize this soup by adding your favorite vegetables, herbs, or spices.
+• Customizable: Add your favorite vegetables, herbs, or spices to this soup.

 • Portability: Soup is easy to transport and stays hot in insulated containers, ideal for chilly picnics, tailgates, or game days.